-- If you hold a silver card and mistakenly (or “mistakenly”) enter the gold class coach, you can be fined AED 100 on the spot.
+- If you hold a silver card and mistakenly enter the gold class coach, you can face a fine of AED 100 on the spot.

 - Dubai Metro services both Terminal 1 and 3 (the Emirates terminal) of the Dubai airport.
 Each passenger can only bring one piece of luggage.

-- Do not eat, drink, or chew gum in the metro – you will be fined.
+- Do not eat, drink, or chew gum in the metro, as you will face a fine.